brazenbraden/brazenbraden.github.io/_posts/2025-08-05-jugglebee_rails_upgrade_part2.md

 bg: "post-jugglebee-upgrade-part2.png"
 ---

+Now that we had a deployable app, I set up a staging server using my new favourite provider, [Hetzner](https://www.hetzner.com/) (*not a sponsor, lol*), spun it up, and witnessed a “fully functional” skeleton of JuggleBee.
+Stage 1 of the migration plan was complete.

+Now came the real meat and potatoes of the project — actually hydrating the new app with all of its production data.
+We’re talking over 50,000 images, countless database records, and security credentials… the works.
+This is the part where a missed step could mean broken listings, missing files, or downtime.
+No pressure.

 > In case you missed **Part 1**, we covered:
 > - Why I started fresh on **Rails 8** instead of doing incremental upgrades.
 > - Migrating core **models/controllers/services** to modern Rails conventions.